xjpa/blog/bookshelf/ddia.md

 <img src="/photos/books/ddia.jpeg" height ="300">

+Going through this book thanks to a class from my school

-Here's a pic of my old copy
+Here's a pic of my old copy, lol the front got weathered down so bad, will order a new one later

 <img src="https://xjpa-assets-2023.netlify.app/pics/ddia/ddia-book.jpeg">